 It's just that it's that particular bottom rung writing of "You were right, I will serve!" despite everything rather than an actually compelling narrative of a true dark reflection of Sylvanas' broken self with Delaryn actually rebelling against her as Sylvanas has effectively become Arthas.

 A part of me still hopes, desperately, that they'll do exactly that.
 I -COULD- let Dark Warden Sira slide with the whole 'she went insane' idea, maybe.
-But Delaryn has more to hate Sylvanas for than almost anyone else out there.
+But Delaryn has more to hate Sylvanas for than almost anyone else out there.29/09/2018 16:09Posted by MarinyaIt's just that it's that particular bottom rung writing of "You were right, I will serve!" despite everything rather than an actually compelling narrative of a true dark reflection of Sylvanas' broken self with Delaryn actually rebelling against her as Sylvanas has effectively become Arthas.

 One Truth in Undeath: